Tyrceo/Hiring-Test-Booking/README.md

 Example:
 ```
 Input:
-hotel_address: '11 Calle de Esparteros Floor 4, Door 4, Centro de Madrid, 28012 Madrid,'
+hotel_address: '11 Calle de Esparteros Floor 4, Door 4, Centro de Madrid, 28012 Madrid'

-Output:,
+Output:
-longitude: '-3.7075158,17'
+longitude: -3.7053244194338273
-latitude: '40.4154105'
+latitude: 40.41544007462682
 ```

 You can use any geocoding API you like.

 ## Mapbox
-We generated a temporary token for you to use mapbox without having to create an account It should have been included in the mail we sent you.\
+We generated a temporary token for you to use mapbox without having to create an account.\
+It should have been included in the mail we sent you.\
 Make sure you use [mapbox-gl-js](https://docs.mapbox.com/mapbox-gl-js/api/), and not the older mapbox.js